MLaaS-idfCts/mlops-trainning-for-rookies/02-docker/02-docker.md

 -   docker alternatives

 ### Final Exercise:
-Create a Dockerfile that packs your code from the previous sections.<br>
+- Create a Dockerfile that packs your code of the Fastapi from the previous section.
-Give an example for a use case where VM is more suitable than a container.
+- Give an example for a use case where VM is more suitable than a container.